GeorgeCiachir/Az-204-Develop-solutions-with-CosmosDB-Storage/README.md

   - Azure Cosmos DB uses hash-based partitioning to spread logical partitions across physical partitions
   - it hashes the partition key value of an item
   - then, it allocates the key space of partition key hashes evenly across the physical partitions
+  - Once you select your partition key, it is not possible to change it in-place.
+If you need to change your partition key, you should move your data to a new container with your new desired partition key.
+  - Combining the partition key and the item ID creates the item's index
+  - Queries can be efficiently routed to only the relevant physical partitions by including the partition key in the filter predicate
+  - it's the best practice to have a partition key with many distinct values, such as hundreds or thousands
+  - The item ID is a great partition key choice for the following reasons:
+    - There are a wide range of possible values (one unique item ID per item)
+    - Because there is a unique item ID per item, the item ID does a great job at evenly balancing RU consumption and data storage
+    - You can easily do efficient point reads since you'll always know an item's partition key if you know its item ID

 **Logical partition**
 ```